 An admission to the hospital may be your first introduction into our coordinated heart failure program where a specialized group of professionals are available to provide services to include cardiology, hospitalists, nursing, nutritional services, pharmacy, and physical/occupational therapy, care management and palliative care.

-During your stay, we will provide you with heart failure education and will make sure you and your family understands your treatment plan.
-In addition, Our nurses will provide you with written information about heart failure, including a daily weight calendar, as well as answer your questions.
+During your stay, we will provide you with heart failure education and will make sure you and your family understand your treatment plan.
+In addition, our nurses will provide you with written information about heart failure, including a daily weight calendar, as well as answer your questions.

 Our professionals will also work with you to determine what needs you may have following discharge.
 When necessary, our nurses and care management staff will assist you in making arrangements to ensure you receive the necessary care after you go home.